nham/wabbo/drafts/2015-05-06-probability_2.md

 tags: math, probability
 ---

 [Last time](2015-04-27-probability-1.html) we had just defined probability spaces.
+A probability space is a mathematical representation of an experiment or any situation where the outcome is not certain.
+The basic data consists of

+ - the set of all possible outcomes, called the **sample space**.
+ - a collection of subsets of the sample space whose probability we are able to measure, called the **events**
+ - and an actual assignment of probability to each event, called the **probability measure**.

 The next task is to analyze the basic properties of these things.

 ## Basic properties